 - Make sure your Google account has ample free storage available.

-How to transfer photos from iCloud to Google Photos
+How to transfer a copy of iCloud Photos to Google Photos

 - Visit privacy.apple.com and sign in with your Apple ID.